Welcome to the Home of the

 A road improvement study that will result in construction of roadway improvements

-The Westside Avenue Action Plan is a 10-month study to develop short-term transportation and safety improvement recommendations and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
-This plan will lead to the construction of roadway improvements in this area.
+The Westside Avenue Action Plan, which is in its second phase, is a study to develop short-term transportation and safety improvement recommendations and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
+This plan will lead to the construction of roadway and safety improvements in this area.
+Pikes Peak Rural Transportation Authority tax revenues, which will be available sometime after January 2015, will provide much of the construction funding.

 (Click Image to Enlarge)